-- Are limited liability companies (or the legal equivalent). - Are located in the periurban area of the economy's largest business city.
-For 11 economies the data are also collected for the second largest business city. - Are 100% domestically and privately owned. - Have 50 employees each, all of whom are nationals. - Perform general commercial activities.
+- Are limited liability companies (or the legal equivalent). - Are located in the periurban (that is, on the outskirts of the city but still within its official limits) area of the economy's largest business city.
+For 11 economies the data are also collected for the second largest business city. - Are 100% domestically and privately owned. - Perform general commercial activities.